inductiva/inductiva/inductiva/fluids/wind_tunnel/README.md

 - `domain`: Dimensions of the wind tunnel in meters, e.g. `{"x": [-5, 15], "y": [-5, 5], "z": [0, 8]}`.
 - `flow_velocity`: Airflow velocity in m/s, e.g. `[30, 0, 0]`.
 Notice that the airflow is injected from the negative x-direction.

 Now, the user is ready to simulate the steady state.
 Here, the user chooses the object to be inserted inside the wind tunnel.
-This object is defined with a geometry file in STL or OBJ format.
+This object is defined with a geometry file in [STL](https://en.wikipedia.org/wiki/STL_(file_format)) or [OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file) format.
 Notice that, the required meshing step will automatically be made before starting the simulation.
 The meshing is done with the [snappyHexMesh tool](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.4-mesh-generation-with-the-snappyhexmesh-utility) of OpenFOAM.

-To test this scenario we have available one example of a vehicle geometry in OBJ format - [download it here](/resources/geometry/test_vehicle.obj).
-The user can also use his own geometry file, as long as it is in STL or OBJ format.
+To test this scenario we make available one example, but users can use their own files, as long as it is in STL or OBJ format.

 The simulation parameters available for the user to configure are:
 - `num_iterations`: Set the maximum number of iterations for the iterative algorithm to converge.